 1. Normal operation of the remote battery switch is completely to the left in the auto or "remote" position.
 Notice latch position is up (manually disengaged).
-To energize the house circuit first flip on the house battery switch at the battery switch panel located at the port helm locker drawer.
+To energize the house circuit press the appropriate switch at the battery activation panel.
+Once the switch is energized the magnetic latch will be pulled down in the energized position.

-Once house battery is energized the magnetic latch will be pulled down in the energized position.
+2. If the remote battery system fails for some reason the skipper can override the remote battery switch manually through the magnetic latch which is located on top of the switch.
+Just turn the switch to the left and push the magnetic latch down until it engages.

-- 2. If the remote battery system fails for some reason the skipper can override the remote battery switch manually through the magnetic latch which is located on top of the switch.
-Just turn the switch to the left and push the magnetic latch down until it engages. - 3.
-In the event of servicing the house battery components simply turn the remote battery switch to the right (Lock or Off Position).
+3. In the event of servicing the house battery components simply turn the remote battery switch to the right (Lock or Off Position).
 Pass a tie wrap through hole to secure the remote battery switch knob until servicing is complete.